pkp/pkp-docs/admin-guide/en/appendix-1.-create-a-protected-ojs-3-sandbox-staged-with-git.md

 The README here: [https://github.com/pkp/ojs](https://github.com/pkp/ojs) has instructions on installing from git.
 What we do is as follows:

-1. Create MySQL OJS user and database.
+1. Create a MySQL OJS user and database.
 The command we use is as follows; it may be different for you depending on your environment, access to root, etc.:

    ```
    mysql -u root -e "CREATE DATABASE `ojs-sandbox` DEFAULT CHARACTER SET UTF8; GRANT ALL ON `ojs-sandbox`.* TO `ojs`@localhost IDENTIFIED BY 'ojs'" -p